Dodge Dakota Insurance Rates

 Liability $500

-Prices include $500 physical damage insurance deductibles, minimum liability limits, and includes uninsured/under-insured motorist coverage.
-Estimates are averaged for all 50 states and Dakota models.
+Prices are based on $500 policy deductibles, split liability limits of 30/60, and includes medical and UM/UIM coverage.
+Estimates are averaged for all 50 states and for different Dakota trim levels.

 Price Range from Low to High

-Using a middle-aged driver as an example, Dodge Dakota insurance prices go from the low end price of $560 for your basic liability-only policy to a high rate of $2,064 for high-risk insurance.
+For a driver in their 40's, Dodge Dakota insurance prices go from as low as $560 for just liability insurance to a much higher rate of $2,064 for coverage for higher-risk drivers.

 Liability Only $560